-Nicole Holdaway Smith, MPH – Biostatistician: Nicole Smith has been a NPAIHB employee since 2002 and has worked on many projects with the NPAIHB, including the TOTS Project, Tribal BRFSS projects, Maternal and Child Health projects, Tribal Vision Study, Elder Diet and Nutrition Study, the 2003 Northwest Tribal Safety Seat Project, and the Native CARS Study.
+Nicole Holdaway Smith, MPH – Biostatistician: Nicole Smith has been a NPAIHB employee since 2002 and has worked on many projects with the Northwest Tribes, including the TOTS Project, Tribal BRFSS projects, Maternal and Child Health projects, Tribal Vision Study, Elder Diet and Nutrition Study, the 2003 Northwest Tribal Safety Seat Project, and the Native CARS Study.

 As Biostatistician, Ms. Smith designed the quantitative data collection forms and data gathering strategies for the vehicle observation data, managed the Native CARS databases, and along with Dr. Lapidus, conducted data analysis.

 Nicole and her husband live in Portland, Oregon, with their two boys and Kung Fu Panda-themed pets.
 They enjoy travel, hiking, boating, watching the kids play sports and hanging out at the park.

 Candice Jimenez, MPH – Research Coordinator: Candice Jimenez is a member of the Confederated Tribes of Warm Springs and joined the NPAIHB beginning with the Native CARS Study.
 She has experience in qualitative data analysis, data entry, tribal community data collection, qualitative data coding and reporting, and coordinating communications between tribes and project investigators.
 Previously, Candice was an EMR Implementation Specialist supporting physicians within the Providence Health System as hospitals adopted a new electronic health record system.
 Mrs. Jimenez has also been active in policy development for the Oregon Health Authority, an advisory council member for FamilyCare Health Plans, as well as several volunteer/internship experiences related to healthcare, public health, and natural resources.